 In the short term, while you wait for my full AZ-220 course, you can find some hand-on labs for the Microsoft MOC course content.

-Here is a high level list of the skills and objectives verified by the AZ-220 Azure IoT Developer certification exam.
+Here is a list of the skills and exam objectives verified by the AZ-220 Azure IoT Developer certification exam.
 Keep in mind, the percentages next to each objective area represents the amount of exam questions that are focused in that objective area.

 Implement the IoT solution infrastructure (15-20%)